 The purple streaks happen when too much laundry detergent is used.
 One teaspoon of concentrated HE detergent is the recommended amount for a small, cold water load.
 Actually, you never need more than two teaspoons in an HE washer no matter the load size or water temperature.

 Washer Leaks During Rinse Cycle

 If a leak is going to happen with a front loader, it is most often during the rinse cycle because more water is used at that time.
 The cause is most likely a leak or hole in one of the interior lines.
-Such as a puncture/hole in either the DRAIN HOSE or the soft/black BELLOWS HOSE next to the DRAIN MOTOR/PUMP assembly.
-If you need a user or repair manual, you can find it here and replacement parts here.
+It could be a puncture/hole in either the drain hose or the soft, black bellows hose next to the drain pump assembly.
+If you need a user or repair manual, you can find it here.

 Washer Stops During Spin Cycle